Katie and Ryan’s Wedding | Burning Tree Country Club | Greenwich, Connecticut

 Another easy choice for us was Burning Tree Country Club for the reception, because both our families have been members there for years.
 The golf course dotted with trees just starting to turn the golden colors of fall made a beautiful backdrop for photographs and cocktail hour, and the newly redecorated clubhouse has the modern classic elegance we wanted.

 My mom and I worked together to plan every detail of the wedding and the reception.
 I poured through Pinterest and Instagram, and worked for months on several DIY projects to make our wedding personal and one-of-a-kind, including wedding programs with tissue boxes attached “For Your Happy Tears”, a hand-painted sign “I Have Found the One Whom My Soul Loves (Song of Songs 3:4)” to hang across the center aisle of the church, an upcycled vintage mirror to display table assignments, and a vintage frame collection to display wedding photos of our parents and grandparents.
+Also, considering the style of photo’s that our parents and grandparents had, we thought it might be a nice touch to somewhat recreate them so we urged different companies similar to this wedding photography Chesapeake agency to try their best at recreating the previous photos while incorporating some of our personal styles too.
 I hand-mixed concrete to create marbleized pedestals which were perfect for holding my hand-lettered acrylic table number signs for each table.
 I even had life-size cardboard cut-outs made of our dog Briggs and bunny MuuMuu for personalized photo booth accessories!
 These personal touches made our day feel even more special.

-September 28, 2019 was a perfect day.
+September 29, 2018 was a perfect day.
 Ryan and I both started our big day early at Burning Tree, getting ready in separate lounge areas.
 Kim Crosby, who heads special events at the club, made sure we were well taken care of while we enjoyed lunch and prep time with our groomsmen and bridesmaids.
 Ryan was excited to wear his sharp new blue Bonobos tuxedo jacket with black satin lapel that reminded him of the classy smoking jackets from the “Mad Men” era.
 I wore a silk Sareh Nouri gown with a show-stopping bow and dramatic flower petal train, topped with a cascading cathedral length veil.
 Ryan and I wanted to be traditional and not see each other before the ceremony, but I did have an emotional first look with my father, who had not been allowed to see my wedding dress in pictures or in person until that moment.
 We drove to the church together in a teal blue vintage Cadillac convertible, which was so much fun and a surprise for Ryan to match our modern vintage vibe.
+We also hired a limousine service to transport our guests as they would have needed to walk or find their own way to the reception (and many of them had been drinking!).

 Before our ceremony began, Rev. Neely kept Ryan and his groomsmen sequestered in the prayer chapel so they wouldn’t hear the musicians practicing.
 I planned a special surprise to walk down the aisle to a song that is meaningful to us, and the musicians were kind enough to learn it just for our wedding and also to keep it a secret by not playing it at the rehearsal.
 I was so happy to see Ryan smile and a little tear in his eye when I walked down the aisle towards him.
 That is a moment we will never forget!